paholg/dimensioned/README.md

 them if it fits your use case.
 If you feel that dimensioned should ship with more unit systems, please submit an issue.

+**NOTE:** Dimensioned is undergoing much flux right now, so you should expect breaking changes for at least the near future.

 ## Using Dimensioned

 Dimensioned requires Rust version 1.13.0 or higher.
 That is currently the beta, but should be